michellelam/michellelam.github.io/_pages/carillon.md

 ## Biography

-Michelle S. Lam is an Associate Carillonneur at the Netherlands Carillon in Arlington, VA and the National Shrine of the Immaculate Conception in Washington, DC.
+Michelle S. Lam is an Associate Carillonneur at the Netherlands Carillon in Arlington, VA and at the National Shrine of the Immaculate Conception in Washington, DC.

 Dr. Lam is a seasoned performer in both secular and sacred settings.
 She was the resident carillonist at [Grosse Pointe Memorial Church](https://gpmchurch.org/) in Grosse Pointe Farms, MI from 2019-2023, played weekly recitals at the [University of Michigan Baird and Lurie carillons](https://smtd.umich.edu/departments/organ/carillons/), and continues to perform regularly in the greater Washington, DC area.
 Dr. Lam is also an alumna of the [Wellesley College Guild of Carillonneurs](https://www.wellesley.edu/music/performanceprogram/ensembles/carillon), and thus is familiar with programming creatively for small carillons.
 She passed the [GCNA Carillonneur Exam](https://www.gcna.org/exam-carillonneur) in 2022.